 Entrepreneurs: Melanie Disbrow

 Milk Snob Cover is a fitted infant car seat cover that can also be used as a cover for nursing, shopping carts, high chairs, infant swings and more.
-Milk Snob Covers are made out of the highest quality, super soft, lightweight and breathable rayon blend fabric.
+The highest quality, breathable rayon blend fabric, lightweight and super soft, are used to make Milk Snob Covers.

 Melanie Disbrow, founder of the company was searching for a car seat cover for her baby for protection against sun, wind, and rain, but had trouble finding.